-For over a thousand years, the Parish Church of St Peter and St Paul has stood in the heart of Godalming in Church Street.
+For over a thousand years, the Parish Church of St Peter & St Paul has stood in the heart of Godalming in Church Street.
 The building belongs to the community who live and work in Godalming.
 The dramatic spire and craftsmanship seen in the windows along with the carvings and masonry make the church a building both of historic and architectural interest.
 Visitors are welcome to soak up the history and sense of continuity from its ancient walls.
 Through hard work and dedication, this beautiful and historic building has endured for a millennium

-Canon Mervyn Roberts will be happy to conduct a tour of the church for Godalming Ancestral Tourists, please contact the Church directly.
+Reverend Jane Vlach will be happy to conduct a tour of the church for Godalming Ancestral Tourists, please contact the Church directly.
 Information on how to contact the church can be found here.

-The Godalming Parish Church of St Peter and St Paul is the home to one of Godalming’s five memorials to those Godhelmians who lost their life in the service of their King and Country during the First World War.
-Displayed above the memorial plaque, which is embossed with the names of the fallen, is the Standard of the Godalming’s ‘Old Comtemptibles’.
+The Godalming Parish Church of St Peter & St Paul is the home to one of Godalming’s five memorials to those Godhelmians who lost their life in the service of their King and Country during the First World War.
+Displayed above the memorial plaque, which is embossed with the names of the fallen, is the Standard of the Godalming’s ‘Old Contemptibles’.
 More details on the Godalming Roll of Honour for those who served in the First World War can be found at Godalming Museum.

-If you discover your ancestors are buried in the ancient Churchyard or in either Nightingale or Eashing Cemetaries, the Rector of Godalming, will be happy to give prayer for your relatives, loved ones or cherished friends or to conduct a memorial wreath laying service (donations welcome).
+If you discover your ancestors are buried in the ancient Churchyard or in either Nightingale or Eashing Cemeteries, the Rector of Godalming, will be happy to give prayer for your relatives, loved ones or cherished friends or to conduct a memorial wreath laying service (donations welcome).
 Please contact the church to discuss your wishes, the contact details for the Parish Church can be found here.
 If you wish to arrange a floral tribute or wreath our local florists will be happy to help you.